top of page

 Global Health Politics

-Previous research in global health politics includes my master’s thesis research, where I studied foreign Cuban medical workers working in remote areas of Brazil via the "Mais Médicos" ("More Doctors") international medical cooperation agreement between the two countries.
-While gathering interviews and conducting fieldwork for the project, I discovered most of the professionals sent as part of the medical cooperation agreement were women, and their main impact on local health systems was redefining patient-doctor relations, by delivering care in ways these local populations had never experienced before.
+Research in global health politics includes my master’s thesis research, where I examined Cuban medical professionals working in remote areas of Brazil via the "Mais Médicos" ("More Doctors") international medical cooperation agreement between the two countries.
+While gathering interviews and conducting fieldwork, I discovered most of the Cuban professionals sent as part of the medical cooperation agreement were women, and their main impact on local healthcare systems was redefining patient-doctor relations by delivering care in ways local populations had never experienced before.
 I theorized these findings via a feminist International Relations theoretical lens, resulting in an article in Contexto Internacional, co-authored with André Reis (professor at the Federal University of Rio Grande do Sul).

 Publications include: